 - Pins develop gradually — the pin line may have been blocked by a pawn that just moved

 The diagonal scan: Before playing a move, glance at the diagonals your king and queen sit on.
 If a bishop or queen could eventually target those lines, be cautious.
 This is especially important after pawn moves that open diagonals.
+A useful habit is to mentally trace every open diagonal on the board — there are usually only two or three that matter in any given position, and checking them takes less than two seconds.

 5. Pawn Captures — The Invisible Threat